 Watch the work under the scaffolding unfold, including gilding and stonework and making the Tower fit for the 21st century

-The people conserving Big Ben
+The people who conserved Big Ben

 People from across the UK have come together to save one of the best loved buildings in the world.

 Craftspeople from across the UK used traditional skills such as gilding, stone masonry, glass cutting, and horology to conserve Parliament’s clock tower.

 These crafts are similar to the methods used by the Victorians when Elizabeth Tower was originally built in the 1850s.

 Each skill takes a lifetime to perfect, each task with a hammer and chisel takes long hours to perform.
 Alongside traditional craftspeople, our team of engineers used cutting-edge technology.

 A once in a lifetime job

 The ingenuity of the solutions they produce together is part of what makes this conservation project so special.